Call0333 777 3259

 We’ve put together some of our most commonly asked questions including wedding dress cleaning, stain removal and storage.
 We hope you’ll find the replies from our specialist team informative and answer your particular question.

-If you cannot find the answer to your question please contact Jo and her team on 023 8023 1018 or contact us.
+If you cannot find the answer to your question please contact our dedicated Customer Service team on 0333 777 3259 or contact us.

 Why get my dress cleaned - it isn't really dirty?